aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-dynamic-slide-transitions/_index.md

 Presentation pres = new Presentation(dataDir + "/YourPresentation.pptx");
 ```

-## How to create presentation transitions with Aspose.Slides
+## How to create presentation transitions java – Step‑by‑step guide
 Below we’ll apply three different transition types.
 Each example follows the same pattern: load the file, set the transition, configure timing, save the result, and clean up resources.

 ### Apply Circle Transition